The Mental What?

 Meet the Founder

-Miana Bryant was born and raised in Prince George's County, Maryland and is a graduate from East Carolina University obtaining a Bachelor of Arts in Psychology.
+Miana Bryant was born and raised in Prince George's County, Maryland and is a graduate student of The Howard University School of Social Work.
 Her passion for mental health stemmed from her own personal battles with depression and anxiety throughout her adolescence.
 Though wounded, Miana turned her pain into ‘The Mental Elephant” in order to reach other people around the globe that battle the same problems.
-She is the sole founder and currently, operates all online outlets as the only editor.